ilee17/Geog450MapandTile/README.md

 https://ilee17.github.io/Geog458MapandTile/index.html

 # Basemap
 This tile set is made from a template from MapBox.
-I wanted to focus on the Renton area.
+I wanted to focus on the Seattle and Renton area.
 ![basemap](/imgs/Basemap.png)

 # Thematic